PrestaShop/open-source/content/maintainers-guide/qa/issue-management.md

 2. If the issue seems properly specified, set the status label to `Ready`.
 Otherwise, set it to `Needs specs`.
 3. Answer using the "Issue is a functional feature request" template.

----
+{{% notice tip %}}
-> Take some time to verify that the contributor's environment satisfies [PrestaShop's system requirements](https://devdocs.prestashop.com/1.7/basics/installation/system-requirements/)!
+Take some time to verify that the contributor's environment satisfies [PrestaShop's system requirements](https://devdocs.prestashop.com/1.7/basics/installation/system-requirements/)!
+{{% /notice %}}

 #### Duplicated issues